PackagrIO/action-bumpr-go/README.md

 # bumpr-action
-Github Action that allows you to bump SemVer version in (almost) any language
+Github Action that allows you to bump SemVer version for Go repositories

+# Inputs

+# Outputs